Equivalent dose: Calculation

-Thus for example, an absorbed dose of 1 Gy by alpha particles will lead to an equivalent dose of 20 Sv, and an equivalent dose of radiation is estimated to have the same biological effect as an equal amount of absorbed dose of gamma rays, which is given a weighting factor of 1.
+For example, an absorbed dose of 1 Gy by alpha particles will lead to an equivalent dose of 20 Sv.
+This equivalent dose is estimated to have the same biological effect as an equal amount of absorbed dose by gamma rays, which is assigned a weighting factor of 1.

-To obtain the equivalent dose for a mix of radiation types and energies, a sum is taken over all types of radiation energy doses.
-This takes into account the contributions of the varying biological effect of different radiation types.
+As given in the above formula, to obtain the equivalent dose for a mixed radiation field (i.e., ionizing radiation of varying types and energies), a sum is taken over all absorbed doses and their accompanying weighting factors.
+This is intended to take into account the individual biological effects of different ionizing radiation types.